 I woke slowly and gradually.
 Thankfully, Adam's CPAP hadn't kept me awake.
 (That would change.)
-Leisurely breakfast of GF pumpkin bread, shower, quick wander through the lobby before going to feste_sylvain
+Leisurely breakfast of GF pumpkin bread, shower, quick wander through the lobby before going to feste_sylvain's First!
+Reading!
+Ever!

 I'm sure I had lunch around then.
 I don't remember what.
 I believe it was one of a string on peanut butter sandwiches.
 I never want another peanut butter sandwich.
 After that, wandering and hanging out with people.
 I think that was also my first cursory sweep of the art show and dealer's room.

 Next three items were back to back to back.

 Many fans are also heavily involved in activism, advancing the rights of queer/poly/kink/trans/etc. folks.
 At this panel, you will learn the best ways to get your voice heard, and what organizations and causes could use your support.
 Come share your skills, meet some fellow activists, and get some ideas for how to best fight for your cause.
 Darkteddybear, Bendy Yoga Girl, Shira Lipkin (m), Lawrence Nelson, Mike Schneider